bastien34/mastering_cookiecutter_OOo_extension/README.md

 - Document how to translate !!!

-# It bugs?
+# It doesn't work?

+Are you using Windowns operating system?
+We need you to document the installation (as well of IOs).
+It works out of the box on Ubuntu OS with LibreOffice.

+To debug or understand what's going on, it's important you run LibreOffice from the command line.
+You'll see error logs.
+It might help since we created some exceptions (see below).

-Launch LibO from the command line in a terminal.
-Activate (at least) the INFO logger to see what's going on.
+You advocate to activate (at least) the INFO level logger to see what's going on.

 We handle some exception:

-ImageNotFoundError
+**ImageNotFoundError**

     Not implemented yet as said.

-FunctionTypeNotSupportedError
+**FunctionTypeNotSupportedError**

     For now, we support only `string` and `boolean`.
 If you misspell it, it will raise **FunctionTypeNotSupportedError**.